Marc A. Ross

 Clients hire me to ghostwrite, engage influencer networks, manage media relations, produce events, audit their communications infrastructure, consult on hiring, provide issue briefs and news generating talking points, as well as manage end to end communications projects where I assume a role of project leader and general contractor.

-Successful communications are all about STOCK = strategy, tactics, organization, consistency, and know-how.
+As I see it, successful thought leadership requires STOCK = strategy, tactics, organization, consistency, and know-how.